eternalgamma/cave-terror/README.txt

 Instructions:

-- Requires python in order to play
+- This game has been built to an EXE with Pyinstaller.

-- Run python caveterror.py in command prompt from the directory that holds the game files.
+- I am working on implemeting a GUI of sorts to make the game look a little cleaner, but we're just not there yet.